 Fifteen months ago I began writing a regular column, the Weekly Review of Transit, Place and Culture in Anime.
 The initial concept was to point out examples of how urbanism in Japan influences everyday behaviors and is reflected in the visual and narrative elements of popular culture output.
 It was an opportunity to explore urban planning concepts, particularly transit-oriented development, in an unusual context.
 I was already aware that real world settings are often incorporated into the background art, but as I began to systematically analyze the shows I was surprised by just how frequently they are used.
 As a second layer, in addition to the brief explanations of planning principles, I started identifying and indicating the actual locations, in the event that anyone wanted to go to see for themselves.
 Initially, I made the identifications using only clues from the show, Google Maps and my limited familiarity with Kanto and Kansai area locations.
 As I went deeper on this axis and became better at using Japanese in search queries, I unexpectedly stumbled on a very active subculture of anime pilgrimage.

-Seichijunrei (聖地巡礼) translates as “holy land pilgrimage” and is what anime and manga fans use to refer to the practice of visiting the real world settings used in a show or comic.
+Seichijunrei (聖地巡礼 sacred site pilgrimage) is what anime and manga fans use to refer to the practice of visiting the real world settings used in a show or comic.
 Some people include visual novels (a type of video game) as well.
-The term butaitanbou (舞台探訪) “scene/stage exploration” is also used, and the two are frequently encountered together.
+The term butaitanbou (舞台探訪 scene/stage exploration) is also used, and the two are frequently encountered together.
 My observation has been that seichijunrei generally refers to anything from the most casual visits to very deliberate efforts.
 Butaitanbou implies a higher level of rigor and exhaustive photography that recreates the individual cuts from one or more episodes, usually for the purpose of publishing a side-by-side comparison analysis.

-What I find fascinating about seichijunrei/butaitanbou (I just use pilgrimage in English), besides the fact that it just seems like a lot of fun, is that the practitioners demonstrate an unusually acute awareness of design elements in the built environment.
+What I find fascinating about seichijunrei and butaitanbou, besides the fact that they just seems like a lot of fun, is that the practitioners demonstrate an unusually acute awareness of design elements in the built environment.
 When comparing frames side-by-side, they can point out exactly what the animator has chosen to include, omit or change in the transfer.
 Pilgrimage often involves going to unfamiliar places and having a limited amount of time for discovery and collection.
 This creates a test scenario for legibility, the term planners use when they talk about how well a city’s layout can be understood by people navigating through it.
 When legibility is high, train stations, plazas and other points of interest are discoverable with relative ease.
 When legibility is poor, you are more likely to get lost or not find what you’re looking for.

 Until very recently, I was just an observer of pilgrimage phenomena, vicariously exploring far-flung cities and suburbs across Japan through their blogs and Twitter feeds.
 In the last couple of months I became brave enough to start reaching out directly, and was fortunate to find a few good-humored folks who don’t mind my very slow and broken Japanese.
 But the point-of-no-return for me came on a recent trip to Japan.
 My wife and I were staying in the Kansai area, with one day planned to visit Nara.
 Currently airing Beyond the Boundary (境界の彼方 Kyōkai no Kanata) had appeared to garner the greatest interest among pilgrims in the region, so I planned a few hours to explore some of the real life locations from the first three episodes before we toured the historic sites.
 While not enough time to prepare a thorough butaitanbou post on the level of the seasoned experts, I wanted to at least get a feel for what it’s like to be in their shoes.